Sept 2021 EntryProgramme code: JS3844

 Year One covers the University Core Curriculum and fundamental business subjects, such as Leadership & Intrapersonal Development, Healthy Lifestyle, Introduction to Psychology, Introduction to Economics, Introduction to Statistics for Business, along with Broadening subjects and Language and Communication Requirements subjects.

-From Year Two onwards, students continue their general business education with subjects such as Business Analytics, Strategic Management, and Business Finance, and study more specialized SCMA subjects including Digital Procurement Management, Logistics Technologies and Distribution Management, Management Science, Managing Innovation and Technology, Supply Chain Analytics, and Strategies and Technologies in Warehousing Management.
-They also have the chance to integrate their knowledge through the one-year-long capstone project in the final year of study.
+From Year Two onwards, students continue their general business education with subjects such as Business Analytics, Strategic Management, and Business Finance, and study more specialised SCMA subjects such as Digital Procurement Management, Logistics Technologies and Distribution Management, Management Science, Managing Innovation and Technology, Supply Chain Analytics, and Strategies and Technologies in Warehousing Management.
+They also have the chance to integrate their knowledge through a one-year-long capstone project in their final year of study.

 Along with a Major in SCMA, students can take a Minor, either in another business discipline or in a non-business discipline.

 Graduates are granted full exemption from the Professional Qualifying Examination (PQE) (Logistics Stream) of The Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).

 Graduates with passes in required subjects may satisfy the partial educational requirements for membership of The International Institute of Management (IIM).